xTrM-EN/ForgeBase/README.md

 # ForgeBase

 # Introduction
-ForgeBase is a 1.7.10 Forge Client Base for developers to use.
+ForgeBase is a 1.7.10 Forge Mod Base for developers to use.

 # How to build
 1) Clone the repository: